-Don’t worry, if you are more of a taster than a chef, you will have plenty to choose from!
-The event begins at 10am CT and there will be tons of great gumbo and Brunswick stew for the eating.
 This event is free to enter and the only costs is for food and beverages.
-Tickets will be available for purchase to sample one, two or as many as you like gumbos or stews.
 There will be beverages available as well as hot dogs and sausage dogs.
 With live music and free beads, this is one cook-off that will get you in the Mardi Gras mood!
-All proceeds raised will go toward the Special Events for Mexico Beach’s Best Blast on the Beach July 4th firework show.
+All proceeds raised goes toward the Special Events for Mexico Beach’s Best Blast on the Beach July 4th firework show.

-The 15th Annual America’s Great Plein Air Paint-Out all along Florida’s Forgotten Coast will kick-off in March this year!
+Now in its 18th year, the Forgotten Coast is excited to welcome internationally acclaimed artists here to capture the natural beauty, character and local culture through the Plein air tradition.
+The Annual Plein Air Paint-Out all along Florida’s Forgotten Coast will kick-off in March.
 Nationally acclaimed artists will gather along the region to capture what some believe to be the last vestige of authentic “Old Florida.”
 From the western end of Mexico Beach to the east side of Alligator Point, artists can be seen painting alongside the roads overlooking the Gulf, as well as in out-of-the-way settings.
 Artists from across the States, as well as international locations, capture images of nature, flora and fauna, and local color in the Plein Air tradition.

 This event is comprised of daily artist demonstrations, workshops, and sales of locally created art.
 For more information on exhibits, receptions and a complete schedule of events, please click here.

-Ready to explore and hunt for scallops?
-The 2020 season opens August 16 and ends September 24, 2020 for scalloping in St. Joseph Bay.
+Ready to explore for scallops?
+The 2023 season opens August 16 and ends September 24 for scalloping in St. Joseph Bay.
 This season opening is from the Mexico Beach Canal in Bay County through the westernmost point of St. Vincent Island in Franklin County.
-A daily bag limit consists of 2 gallons of whole bay scallops in shell or 1 pint of bay scallop meat per person; maximum of 10 gallons of whole bay scallops in shell or 1/2 gallon bay scallop meat per vessel.
+The daily limit per person: 2 gallons of whole bay scallops in shell or 1 pint of bay scallop meat.
+The daily limit per vessel: Maximum of 10 gallons of whole bay scallops in shell or 1/2 gallon bay scallop meat (1/2 gallon= 4 pints).
 Recreational harvesters need a Florida saltwater fishing license to harvest bay scallops unless they are either exempt from needing a license or have a no-cost shoreline fishing license and are wading from shore to collect scallops (i.e. feet do not leave bottom to swim, snorkel, or SCUBA and harvesters do not use a vessel to reach or return from the harvest location).
-To learn more about these requirements, click here.
+To learn more about these requirements and updates from FWC please, click here.